just-Naki-here/NakisRandomfnfmodcharts/README.txt

+YES I KNOW IT TAKES A WHILE TO DOWNLOAD

 When playing "Breaking Point", make sure you RESTART the song for the first few seconds as there is a small lag bug when you first load into the song.
 So be sure to Restart the song for a much better experience!
 Thank you and have fun!! ^^
 - Zay